Styling Bookshelves: The Ultimate How-To Guide

 My Favorite Styling Books

 Shelves were originally built to hold books.
 I mean, they are called bookshelves, right?
 It’s pretty much a no-brainer that books are the first things that come to mind when I start styling shelves.
+Coffee table books are an art form in and of themselves, and I’ll definitely be using several to complete the look of my built-in bookshelves.
 But how do you find the perfect balance between artfully placed tomes and looking like a full-on library?
 I’ve hunted for a while to find books that I actually want to read and that look good on shelves.
 Here are just a few of my favorite picks!
+If you want to see all of my styling book recommendations, check out my post on 100 styling books every interior designer needs.

 For Coastal Homes: